ppy/osu-wiki/news/2019-09-06-a-most-manic-contest.md

 date: 2019-09-06 04:00:00 +0000
 ---

-Our dearly beloved osu!mania mascot Maria is packing up to head overseas for a music tour, and we need your help designing a new mascot to take her place.
-But here's the big catch: they're going to be **twins!**
+We need your help designing a new set of mascots for osu!mania.
+But here's the big catch: they're going to be **twins!** Brother and sister, specifically.

 ![](/wiki/shared/news/2019-09-06-a-most-manic-contest/banner.jpg)